 \begin{prop} Let $G$ be an adjoint group of type $\E_7$ with $J_2(G)=(0,1,0,0)$ over a field $k$ with $\car k\ne 2$.
 Then $X_7$ has a rational point. \end{prop} \begin{proof} Since $j_1=0$, the Tits algebras of $G$ are split.

-If $G$ is isotropic with anisotropic kernel of type $\D_6$, then we get a contradiction with Lemma~\ref{l11}.
-Assume that $G$ is anisotropic.
-Then by Corollary~\ref{zerocy} $X_7$ has no zero-cycles of odd degree.
-Therefore by Lemma~\ref{l10} the height of $X_1$ equals $3$.
+If $G$ is isotropic with anisotropic kernel of type $\D_6$, then we get a contradiction with Lemma~\ref{l11}, so assume that $G$ is anisotropic.
+Then $X_7$ has no zero-cycles of odd degree by Corollary \ref{E7.7}, so by Lemma~\ref{l10} the height of $X_1$ equals $3$ and the semisimple anisotropic kernel $G'$ of $G_{k(X_1)}$ has type $\D_6$.

-Thus, the semisimple anisotropic kernel $G'$ of $G_{k(X_1)}$ has type $\D_6$.
 Since the $J$-invariant is non-increasing under field extensions and since $G_{k(X_1)}$ is not split, the $J$-invariant of $G_{k(X_1)}$ also equals $(0,1,0,0)$.
-Therefore by \cite[Cor.~5.19]{PSZ} we have $J_2(G')=(0,1,0)$.
-Again we get a contradiction with Lemma~\ref{l11}. \end{proof}
+Therefore by \cite[Cor.~5.19]{PSZ} we have $J_2(G')=(0,1,0)$, and again we get a contradiction with Lemma~\ref{l11}. \end{proof}

-\begin{cor} Let $C$ be a smooth projective irreducible curve over $\qq_p$, $G$ be a split simply-connected group of type $\E_7$ over $\qq_p(C)$, and $\xi\in H^1(\qq_p(C),G)$.
-Then: $6r_G(\xi)=0$ iff $_\xi G$ is isotropic. \end{cor} \begin{proof} Note first that the order of the Rost invariant $r_G$ is $12$ and that ``if" is easy.
+\begin{cor} Let $C$ be a smooth projective irreducible curve over $\qq_p$, $G_0$ be a split simply-connected group of type $\E_7$ over $\qq_p(C)$ and $\xi\in H^1(\qq_p(C),G_0)$.
+Then: $6r_{G_0}(\xi)=0$ iff $_\xi(G_0)$ is isotropic. \end{cor} \begin{proof} Note first that the order of the Rost invariant $r_{G_0}$ is $12$ and that ``if" is easy.